koenrh/docker-burp-suite-pro/README.md

 ## Notes

 1. When prompted, do not updated Burp Suite through the GUI.
-Pull and build and updated image instead.
+Pull and build an updated image instead.
 1. Do not the delete the mapped `.java` directory on your host.
 It contains important license activation data.